thingweb/node-red-contrib-web-of-things/README.md

 ![Server Flow Example](./screenshots/server-flow-example.png)

 The Thing Description required when the client uses a Thing is set in the thingDescriptions object of the global context.
 The member name is `<server name>::<Thing name>`.
-If you want to check the Thing Description, open the context tab of Node-RED editor and press the refresh icon of the Global context to display it.
+If you want to check the Thing Description, open the Context Data tab of Node-RED editor and press the refresh icon of the Global context to display it.

 ![Reference TD](./screenshots/reference-td.png)